enjalot/tributary/README.md

 ```
 make
 ```
-You can check the Makefile to see how it's done with uglify and handlebars
+You can check the Makefile to see how it's done with uglify and handlebars. there is also a watch.sh bash script which will recompile the frontend code when any files change.